HactarCE/key-names/README.md

-# scancode-convert-rs
+# key-names

-Platform-aware keyboard scancode handling for Rust applications
+Platform-aware keyboard key name handling for Rust applications.
+This crate is roughly a fork of [keyboard-keynames](https://crates.io/crates/keyboard-keynames), with a few extra features as well as integration with the [keycode](https://docs.rs/keycode/0.3.0/keycode/index.html) crate.

 Features: